rabbi-lion/mediatek-mt7921-wifi-performance-fix/README.md

 - intermittent connection problems
 - instability when using Wi-Fi 6

-These problems can also be caused by drivers, signal quality, interference or router configuration, so the settings below should be treated as troubleshooting steps rather than a universal fix.

 ## Update the Wi-Fi Driver

 Before changing adapter settings, check whether a newer Wi-Fi driver is available from your laptop or motherboard manufacturer.